onionshare/onionshare/BUILD.md

 This section documents the release process.
 Unless you're a core OnionShare developer making a release, you'll probably never need to follow it.

-## Changelog, version, and signed git tag
+## Changelog, version, docs, and signed git tag

-Before making a release, all of these should be complete:
+Before making a release, you must update the version in these places:

 * `share/version.txt` should have the correct version
 * `pyproject.toml` should have the correct version
+* `docs/source/conf.py` should have the correct version
 * `install/org.onionshare.OnionShare.appdata.xml` should have the correct version
 * `install/onionshare.nsi` should have the correct version, for the Windows installer

+In addition to that, you must:

+* `install/org.onionshare.OnionShare.appdata.xml` should have the correct release date, and links to correct screenshots
 * `CHANGELOG.md` should be updated to include a list of all major changes since the last release
+* Update all of the documentation to cover new features, including taking new screenshots if necessary
 * There must be a PGP-signed git tag for the version, e.g. for OnionShare 2.1, the tag must be `v2.1`

 The first step for the Linux, macOS, and Windows releases is the same: